Cisco Part Number Reference

 For IOS-based Cisco routers, however, the software images themselves are what enable or disable the encryption level, and are labeled K8 or K9.

 Encryption levels in Cisco's catalog were developed for compliance with laws and treaties restricting sales of equipment capable of strong encryption to certain countries, individuals, or entities (export restrictions).
 The purpose of these laws is to keep high-encryption technology, which we are unable to crack, out of the hands of our enemies.
 These rules are somewhat complicated.
 However, if you are a non-government customer in the United States who hasn't ever broken any laws relating to technology exports, you are eligible to purchase and download K9 products.

 If you see = at the end of a Cisco part number, this means it is intended to be sold as a replacement part or upgrade.
 This part number is used by Cisco technical support representatives, and you'll see it when looking for upgrade modules or memory.
-The same part number without the = is used when a Cisco pre-sales engineer is putting together components to plan your network configuration and give you a price quote.
-The Cisco ordering systems will implement checks to confirm compatibility amongst the components he chooses, and might flag any problems it finds.
+The same part number without the = is used when a Cisco pre-sales engineer or partner is putting together components to plan your network configuration and give you a price quote.
+Cisco's configuration management applications (such as the Cisco Commerce Workspace) implement automated checks to confirm compatibility amongst the components he chooses, and might flag any problems it finds.
 These checks are skipped for parts with an equals sign.

 Cisco is known for its Smart Net Total Care (SNTC) service contracts (formerly known as SMARTnet), which get you in touch with some of the most highly-trained and skilled technical support representatives in the world, and offer advance hardware replacement.
 The contract order numbers are generally comprised of three sections: